chrplr/gohello/README.md

 - The name of this file does not matter!
 It could as well be named `main.go`, or `mylib.go`.
 What matter is the first line of the file that specifies the package.
 You can split your source code into several files that all start with the same package line):

-## Link to github
+## Link to github.com

 Here, I assume that you have an account on <http://github.com>.

-First, you need to create a new _empty_ repository `gohello` on <http://github.com> (do not add a `README` nor a `LICENCE` file)
+Firstly, create a new _empty_ repository `gohello` on <http://github.com>, that is, do not add a `README` nor a `LICENCE` file.

-Second, you need to associate it to your local repository, that is, the folder containing your module, with the following commands:
+Secondly, associate it to your local repository.
+From the root folder of your module, and run the following commands:

 	git init